Why more nuance is needed in ESG ratings

 There is still room for improvement though.
 In the desire to score and rank companies on ESG, sometimes it would appear that common sense gets left behind.
 Possibly the two biggest issues of today are carbon emissions and use of water.
 Water is an increasingly scarce resource in many parts of the world, and companies are trying to increase the efficiency with which they extract and use it.
 However, the calculation of water intensity is not always straightforward.

 A widespread method for measuring water intensity is a company’s use of cubic metres of water per unit of revenue.
 The more water a company uses per unit of revenue the higher the intensity level.
 The simple implication is the higher the score the worse the company is on this measure.

 But why is water usage calculated relative to revenue?
-Take for example Severn Trent, whose primary activity is providing clean water.
-Severn Trent cleans and supplies two billion litres of drinking water per day to its customers.
+The holding in AXA IM UK Equity fund with the highest water intensity (by a country mile) is Severn Trent, whose primary activity is – providing clean water.
+Severn Trent cleans and supplies two billion litres of drinking water per day to 4.3 million customers.
 The average household is charged just £1 per day for its water, under a strictly administered regulatory regime.
-So while Severn Trent’s water intensity is considerably higher than other companies, I do not believe it is bad thing – in fact it is a good thing.
+So while Severn Trent’s water intensity is 17 times higher that of our next highest holding, I do not believe it is bad thing – in fact it is a good thing.

 Similarly, carbon intensity is often measured with the same calculation method as water intensity.
 If a company raises its prices by 10% (and assuming the price rises stick) then its carbon intensity has nominally declined by 9%.
 Yet the company is still producing the same absolute amount of carbon.
 Talk about being lulled into a false sense of security!